|Franciscan Sisters of the Eucharist|

 With headquarters in Meriden, Connecticut, the charism of the order is to bring people into relation with the Church through marriage and family counseling, education to the teachings of the Church and Catholic social services that support the dignity of every human life throughout all developmental stages.

 The Franciscan Sisters are active in campus life.
-In addition to teaching classes, the sisters take students on study abroad, teach RCIA, host an art show, lead weekly Augustine Without Walls coffeehouse discussions and advise clubs like Celts for Life.
+In addition to teaching classes, the sisters take students on study abroad, teach RCIA, lead weekly Augustine Without Walls coffeehouse discussions and advise clubs like Celts for Life.
 Every Holy Week, the sisters host a three-day Tenebrae prayer service before dawn, in anticipation of Easter.
 In honor of their patron saint, they celebrate Transitus, a traditional Franciscan celebration on the eve of the Feast of St. Francis.